The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Lorenz Curves and Inequality Indices

-As general measures of distributional inequality, one of these two are therefore the most natural choice, but which?
-As we are interested n the distribution of assets across individuals, and not individuals across assets, an asset-weighted average across groups seems the more natural, and this suggests the T-index\footnote{Shorrocks \cite{shorrocks:1980} instead argues for the L-index over the T-index.
-He notes that a question like ``how much of the observed income inequality due to age?'' can have (at least) two interpretations.
+As general measures of distributional inequality, one of these two should be the more natural choice, but which?
+As we are interested in the distribution of assets across individuals, and not individuals across assets, an asset-weighted average across groups seems preferable, and this suggests the $T$-index.\footnote{Shorrocks \cite{shorrocks:1980} instead argues for the $L$-index over the $T$-index.
+He notes that a question like ``how much of the observed income inequality is due to age?'' can have (at least) two interpretations.
 It might be seeking: how much less income inequality (as a proportion of the total) would be observed if age variation were the only source of income variation?
 This suggests that we group the population into age brackets, and calculate the ratio of the between-group inequality level (which is the inequality with within-bracket differences ignored) to the total inequality level.
 But it might instead be asking: by how much (as a proportion of the total) would inequality decrease if age-income correlations were eliminated?
 This suggests using in the numerator the difference between the total inequality level in the original distribution and the inequality in a distribution where inequality within each age bracket is left unchanged, but the mean income levels across age brackets are equalized.
-The latter distribution will then have no between-group inequality, but is numerically equal to the average within-group inequality in the original distribution for the Theil L-index, but not the Theil T-index, since adjusting the within-group mean income levels will change the asset shares but not the population shares of the groups.
-Thus, the two ratios are always the same under either interpretation for the L-index, but not the T-index.
+The latter distribution will then have no between-group inequality, but is numerically equal to the average within-group inequality in the original distribution for the Theil $L$-index, but not the Theil $T$-index, since adjusting the within-group mean income levels will change the asset shares but not the population shares of the groups.
+Thus, the two ratios are always the same under either interpretation for the $L$-index, but not the $T$-index.
 However, we do not see this is as a compelling argument---obviously different questions may have different answers.
-Better to carefully specify what is seeking than choosing an index on the grounds that it happens to given the same answer to two distinct questions.} Additionally, the L index can exhibit some odd behavior.
-For example, suppose in income distribution $\bv{x}_A$, one person makes a million dollars per year, a million people make one dollar per year, and one person earns one cent per year.
-In income distribution $\bv{x}_B$, one person makes a two dollars per year, a million people make one dollar per year, and one person makes nothing.
-The Theil L-index judges distribution $A$ to be \textit{infinitely} more equal than distribution $B$.
+It will be better to carefully specify what one is seeking than to choose an index on the grounds that it happens to given the same answer to two distinct questions and so saves us from thinking harder about which question we are actually asking.} Additionally, the $L$-index can exhibit some odd behavior.
+For example, suppose in income distribution $\bv{x}_A$, one person makes a million dollars per year, a million people each earn one dollar per year, and one person receives one cent per year.
+In income distribution $\bv{x}_B$, one person makes a million dollars and one cent per year, a million people each earn one dollar per year, and one person gets nothing.
+The Theil $L$-index judges distribution $B$ to be \textit{infinitely} more unequal than distribution $A$.